Connecticut, Support Amendment to Keep Puppy Mill Cruelty Out of Your State’s Pet Shops!

 Connecticut pet shops have a long history of sourcing dogs from out-of-state commercial breeding facilities—also known as puppy mills—notorious for sacrificing animal welfare for quick profit.
 Puppies bred in these conditions are prone to health and behavioral defects, but the pet shops pass them off to consumers as healthy and from responsible breeders.
-This business model is deceptive to consumers, exploits animals and perpetuates puppy mill cruelty.
+This business model is deceptive, exploits animals and perpetuates puppy mill cruelty.

 California and Maryland have already paved the way by passing statewide bans on the sale of dogs and cats in pet stores.
-We need your voice to make Connecticut the next to take this historic step.
+New York is now considering a ban.
+We need your voice to make Connecticut the next state to take this historic step!

 What You Can Do

 Please use the form below to email your state senator and representative to ask them to cosponsor the Allie-Brennan/Doucette Amendment to House Bill 5386 to ban the sale of dogs, cats and rabbits in Connecticut pet shops and ask Leadership to post the bill for a vote.